Also known as a Majority Attack. When one or a group of miners control greater than 50% of the network's mining hashrate or computational power.

 An economics concept in which one party has a direct advantage in efficiency in producing/providing a specific good or service over another party.

-The phrase "ad hoc" is a phrase of Latin origin that is used in modern English to mean "for this purpose" or "specifically for this."
+A phrase of Latin origin that is used in modern English to mean "for this purpose" or "specifically for this."

 String of text that designates the location of a particular wallet on the blockchain.
 Often a hashed version of a public key.